API concepts

 • Proxy network traffic connection: Proxy network traffic connections provide details on the network traffic that's directed to proxy.
 Information such as internal client IP, username, group name, and more are logged in this report.
 The Proxy Activity report also shows what action was applied to traffic.

-• Threat Event: Threat events provide details on a detected or blocked threat, as directed by your custom ETP security lists.
+• Threat Event: Threat events provide details on a detected or blocked threat, as directed by your custom SIA security lists.
 You can look at traffic details to gain insight on malicious websites or phishing campaigns.